Holy Week processions in Guatemala

 Sawdust carpet in Antigua Guatemala with Maya motives.

 Virgen Dolorosa in her Good Friday procession.

 Semana Santa or Holy Week in Guatemala is celebrated with street expressions of faith, called processions, usually organized by a "hermandad".
 Each procession of Holy Week has processional floats and steps, which are often religious images of the Passion of Christ, or Marian images, although there are exceptions, like the allegorical steps of saints.

-Guatemala is particularly known for alfombras, or temporary carpets made of colored sawdust and flowers, along the processional routes.

 History

 The Catholic fervor that currently exists in Guatemala has almost magical and mystical dyes due to the syncretism between the Mayan religion and the Catholic doctrine; it combines elements dating from the old American cultures and from Catholicism imposed by the Spanish in the Colonial era.

 Syncretism appears in subtle factors such as figure drawing of a butterfly on the sawdust carpet for a Christ procession, because the butterfly was more than a mere insect for the Maya.
 It symbolized the Sun -one of their most important deities- and also represented life and the afterlife.
 That image does not appear anywhere in Holy Week activities held in Spain.